tensorflow/docs/site/en/api_docs/python/tf/extract_volume_patches.md

 A `string` from: `"SAME", "VALID"`.
 The type of padding algorithm to use.

-We specify the size-related attributes as:
+The size-related attributes are specified as follows:

 ```python
 ksizes = [1, ksize_planes, ksize_rows, ksize_cols, 1]